-- How will they cope with discomfort?
+How do they currently cope with discomfort?

 Management is about someone else’s success

 As a manager, you need to be able to give feedback that people don’t always want to hear.
 Talking to somebody about their career journey and giving difficult feedback is hard.
-To do this well managers need to be able to cope with discomfort.
+To do this well, managers need to be able to cope with discomfort.